metr95/test/README.md

-if you want to run some testSet use command >"mvn clean -Dtest=<classNameOfTestSet> test" if you want to run some special case use command >"mvn clean -Dtest=<classNameOfTestSet#TestMethodName>" to see report go to \epamTest\target\surefire-reports\index.html OR to \epamTest\target\surefire-reports\emailable-report.html
+if you want to run some testSet use command >"mvn clean -Dtest=<classNameOfTestSet> test" if you want to run some special case use command >"mvn clean -Dtest=<classNameOfTestSet#TestMethodName>" to see report go to \epamTest\target\surefire-reports\index.html OR to \epamTest\target\surefire-reports\emailable-report.html to run tests in parallel use -DthreadCount=N command in cmd